What Home Inspections Really Reveal About Texas Homes

 While not in the top five categories in the data, these items can still have a meaningful impact on safety, maintenance costs, and long-term ownership decisions, and should not be overlooked during the inspection process.

-How to Read an Inspection Report Wisely
+How to Read a Home Inspection Report

 When reviewing an inspection report, focus on three questions.